Trip Report Princess Cruise Food and Ship

 We also really enjoyed the daily tea time offering.
 They had finger sandwiches, scones and bite sized desserts plus the best tea I had each day, and I LOVE tea.
 This was a nice treat we would look forward to instead of lunch (or in addition to on occasion).
 Click on the picture to enlarge.

-We did have one specialty dining evening at the Pub Grill.
-We also ate there one day for lunch.
-We enjoyed the variety the pub lunch offered but must admit we were a little disappointed in our specialty dining, especially since this is an extra cost option.
+We did have one specialty dining evening at the Pub Grill and we also ate there one day for lunch.
+The pub lunch has a nice variety offered but must admit we were a little disappointed in our specialty dining, especially since this is an extra cost option.
 We arrived very late as it was on our day in Juneau and our tour came back late.
 There were only a few other tables that had customers.
 Our service was quite slow, the staff seemed distracted with staff that was off duty and eating in the restaurant and an event they were setting up for later.
 It’s possible this was an isolated incident, but given our experience, I wouldn’t recommend paying extra for a meal when our main dining room experience was so good.
 Click on the picture to enlarge.

 - Take advantage of the main dining room.
 The staff are amazing.
 The food is delicious.
 You can try many different things and it’s fun to indulge in the full cruise experience.